pyhys/minimalmodbus/doc/develop.rst

     pychecker minimalmodbus.py
     pychecker omegacn7500.py

-(The 2to3 tool is not necessary, as we run unittests under both Python2 and Python3).
+(The 2to3 tool is not necessary, as we run the unittests under both Python2 and Python3).

 Unittesting
 ```````````